jeffcwj/termux-packages-test/CONTRIBUTING.md

   purposes, including but not limited to pentesting, phishing, bruteforce, sms/call bombing, DDoS attaks, OSINT.

-**Important**: standalone library packages are of interest mostly for developers and we will not package them unless required as dependency for another package.
-This is not a strong rule, but needed to ensure that repository is clean and provides content useful for average Termux user.

 Packages that require root permission to get working or rely on features that are available only with SELinux permissive mode or require custom firmware are handled in a dedicated